EASE Classroom Staff

 EASE Therapy Team

 A huge part of our specialized preschool program is our On-site Therapy Team.
-This team is housed at Aspire, and therefore are able to provide close support to both the children of the EASE Preschool program, as well as the staff.
+This team is housed at Aspire, and therefore provide close support to both the children of the EASE Preschool program, as well as the staff.

 - Our Speech-Language Pathologist who provides input to the child’s program regarding speech, language and communication.

-- Our Occupational Therapist who offers expertise on fine motor development, and activities of daily living such as feeding and dressing.
+- Our Occupational Therapist who offers expertise on fine motor development, sensory challenges and activities of daily living such as feeding and dressing.

 - For children with mobility challenges, our Physical Therapist gives input on gross motor development and assists children to use specialized equipment such as walkers and wheelchairs.

 - Many of our children require specific strategies, adaptations and accommodations to learn.
-Some children have behavioural challenges that interfere with their development.The EASE Psychologist’s role focuses on these areas of learning and behaviour.
+Some children have behavioural challenges that interfere with their development.The EASE Psychologist and Behaviour Consultant focus on these areas of learning and behaviour.

 This therapy team works closely with our Special Education Teachers, Early Learning Facilitators, and Child Development Facilitators in the classroom and other areas of the children’s programs to ensure the best interventions for each child’s success.